 - a.
 We have a team of senior staff who are members of the working group responsible for the management and continued implementation of our 3TG compliance strategy.
 This staff reports to senior leadership of our Company.
-The following functional areas are represented on the working group or are otherwise involved with our compliance process: corporate compliance; financial reporting; internal audit; investor relations; legal; procurement; and quality. - b.
+The following functional areas are represented on the working group or are otherwise involved with our compliance process: financial reporting; internal audit; investor relations; legal; procurement; and quality.
+Leadership of the compliance program resides with our Senior Vice President, Integrated Supply Chain Management, and Chief Procurement Officer. - b.
 Selected personnel receive training on the Conflict Minerals Rule, the OECD Guidance, our compliance program and our procedures for reviewing and validating supplier responses to our inquiries.
 We have internal procedures documents addressing various aspects of our compliance program, including our review and validation of supplier responses.
-This document is communicated to the members of the working group. - c.
+These documents are communicated to the members of the working group. - c.
 We utilize specialist outside counsel and other consultants to assist us with our compliance efforts. - d.
 We have a Conflict Minerals Policy.
 The Conflict Minerals Policy is posted on our website and distributed electronically to selected employees and suppliers. - e.
 We utilize the Conflict Minerals Reporting Template developed by the CFSI to identify smelters and refiners in our supply chain.
 The Conflict Minerals Reporting Template requires suppliers to provide information concerning the usage and source of 3TG in their components, parts and products, as well as information concerning their related compliance efforts.
 We encourage our suppliers to consult the information contained on the CFSI website and to participate in appropriate third-party training, to enhance the accuracy and quality of the information that they provide to us. - f.
 We are a member of the EICC and the CFSI. - g.
 We have procedures to maintain business records relating to 3TG due diligence, including records of due diligence processes, findings and resulting decisions, on a computerized database for at least five years. - h.
-Certain of our forms of purchase order terms and conditions contain a requirement to comply with environmental specifications for materials, components and products, which specifically reference 3TG compliance, and the EICC Code of Conduct, which provides for the responsible sourcing of minerals generally. - i.
+Certain of our forms of purchase order terms and conditions contain a requirement to comply with environmental specifications for materials, components and products, which specifically reference 3TG compliance, and the EICC Code of Conduct, which provides for the responsible sourcing of minerals generally.

+- i.
 With the dissemination of the Conflict Minerals Reporting Template, we remind suppliers of our Conflict Minerals Policy and indicate third-party resources that they can refer to for additional information.
 In addition, we remind certain suppliers of our compliance expectations during supplier business reviews. - j.
-We have a third-party managed Ethics Hotline available for employees, suppliers and other interested parties to report potential violations of our Conflict Minerals Policy.
-We communicate to these stakeholders the availability of our Ethics Hotline for reporting potential violations of our Conflict Minerals Policy.
+As a grievance mechanism, we have a third-party managed Ethics Hotline available for employees, suppliers and other interested parties to report potential violations of our Conflict Minerals Policy.
+We communicate to these stakeholders the availability of our Ethics Hotline for reporting potential violations of our company policies, which include our Conflict Minerals Policy.
 The number for the Ethics Hotline is (877) 548-6716.